-- Plantains are typically bigger and harder than bananas and have a much thicker skin.
+- Plantains are typically bigger and harder than bananas and have much thicker skin.
 They can be green, yellow, or very dark brown.

 - Due to their high starch content, plantains are seldom eaten raw and have to be cooked (boiled, roasted, fried, or baked) before consumption.

 Telling the Differences between Plantain Tree and Banana Tree

 These are some of the features that set plantain trees apart from banana trees.

 - Watch the leaves of the plants.
 While the leaf colors vary in plantain and banana plants, sometimes you can tell the difference by the shape of the leaves.
 Plantain leaves are similar in shape to the soles of shoes, but banana leaves tend to be more tubular and longer.

 - Examine the plant’s fruit form.
 At maturity, bananas are yellow and about 6-inch long, while plantains are green or black and approximately 12-inch long.